-Contact Accolade Customer Service or visit member.accolade.com or to locate a retail Participating Pharmacy.
+Contact Customer Service or visit blueshieldca.com/pharmacy or to locate a retail Participating Pharmacy.

 You must pay the applicable Copayment or Coinsurance for each prescription Drug purchased from a Participating Pharmacy.
 When the Participating Pharmacy's contracted rate is less than your Copayment or Coinsurance, you only pay the contracted rate.
 This amount will apply to any applicable Deductible and Out-of-Pocket Maximum.